fprasx/fprasx.github.io/content/about.md

 intrinsic curiosity in a nice way.

-This summer (2025), I'll be a software engineering intern at [Jane Street](https://www.janestreet.com/).
+This summer (2025), I'll be a software engineering intern at a quantitative trading firm.
 In past summers, I interned at:
 * [JHU APL](https://www.jhuapl.edu/): hacking things.
 * [Neon](https://neon.tech): creating on a networked component in the Autoscaling system that monitors VM's compute and memory usage.